sentenial/open-banking-swagger/README.md

 # open-banking-swagger
-The Swagger and OpenAPI spec for Sentenial Open Banking.
+The Swagger/OpenAPI spec for Sentenial Open Banking.